 Just below the surface of every living organism lies a complexity of millions of chemical reactions, each of which is necessary for an animal, plant or even virus to thrive.
 Even a simple task like eating an apple will kick your metabolism into gear with biochemical reactions that allow you to break down that apple into carbohydrates, proteins and fats, which in turn provide you with energy.
 As a biochemistry major, you’ll learn about how these biochemical processes can affect human disease, genetics or even bacteria.
 This degree provides a strong preparation for many scientific careers and is an excellent foundation for professional health schools such as medical, veterinary, dental and pharmacy, as well as for graduate research in multiple science disciplines.

-- More than 30 percent of our students are members of Clemson's Calhoun Honors College.
+- More than 30 percent of our students are members of the Clemson University Honors College.

 - Once you have completed general course requirements, you'll have a lot of flexibility in choosing advanced courses.

 - More than 75 percent of our students go on to professional or graduate school programs.

 - Our department interacts closely with the Institute for Translational Genomics.

 One of the first courses biochemistry majors are required to take is designed to introduce you to careers, professional organizations, ethical issues and the requirements for advanced studies.
 In the first two years, you’ll take various courses in the sciences such as general, organic, quantitative and physical chemistry as well as physics and biology.
 Each of these courses builds a foundation for you to be successful in the upper-level course work in biochemistry, metabolism, cell biology and bioinformatics.
 Additionally, you can tailor your degree to your specific career goals as you choose your upper-level science classes.
 Pick from approved science requirements such as human anatomy and physiology, plant pathology, genetics, microbiology, pathogenic bacteriology and immunology.